 The ECA provides textbooks and related, non-consumable course materials for students in ECA (high school) and EMU (college) courses.
-Textbooks for ECA classes are provided to students by the ECA faculty.
-Students enrolled in EMU courses will receive their books and other materials through a process facilitated by our Materials Manager, Ms. McKague.
+Textbooks for ECA classes are provided to students by our Materials Manager, Ms. McKague, in the book room, King 122.

-The specific directions for accessing EMU course materials is published in the weekly ECA News in the weeks leading up to the start of each new semester.
-Students must follow the directions carefully-and the first step is always to see Ms. McKague in King Hall Room 122.
+The specific directions for accessing EMU course materials are published in the weekly ECA News in the weeks leading up to the start of each new semester.
+Students must follow the directions carefully-and the first step is always to see Ms. McKague.
 Many EMU courses require access to online course materials, and the ECA pays for these as well.
-Generally, students are able to start the course with a free trial; they must then provide their login information to Mr. Cooper, who logs in to purchase the full subscription.
+Generally, students are able to start the course with a free trial; they must then provide their login information to Ms. McKaque, who logs in to purchase the full subscription.